joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

   Insert File/Reference File/Open FIle/Save As initial directory set to project folder Moved the 4 paste buttons under a ribbonmenubtton to save screen space.
+  Replaced separate duplicate/unreferenced vertice fixer by a single one that does both and is faster

 Added
   Folder for user platelet textures.
 C:\programdata\barnacle\textures Checkbox to centre texture or tile across platelet Clone button.
-Makes duplicate of object in exactly the same place Added F7/F8 key as short cuts for up/down Camera rotation  Pill tool Roof Ridge Tool
+Makes duplicate of object in exactly the same place Added F7/F8 key as short cuts for up/down Camera rotation
+  Pill tool
+  Roof Ridge Tool
   Simple Pie Slice Tool